percona/k8spxc-docs/docs/gke.md

 ![image](assets/images/gke-quickstart-object-browser.png)

-If all nodes are up and running, you can try to connect to the cluster with the following command:
+If all nodes are up and running, you can try to connect to the cluster.
+Run a container
+    with `mysql` tool and connect its console output to your terminal.
+The following command will do this, naming the new Pod `percona-client`:

 ```bash
 $ kubectl run -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il